 Adobe announced Lightroom Classic CC vs Lightroom CC for 2018.
 Is there a right choice?
 The new product has the old name, the old product now sounds like poor marketing, and you may end up paying more for storage.
 What’s your best option?

 Lightroom Classic CC vs Lightroom CC – Why Did Adobe Do This to Us?

 I know what you’re thinking.
 Adobe hates its customers.
-What other reason would a company have for taking one of its most popular products and giving its name to a new product, and then saddling the old product with a “Classic” name?
+What other reason would a company have for taking one of its most popular products, giving its name to a new product, and then saddling the old product with a “Classic” name?

 Now we have Lightroom Classic CC and Lightroom CC.